1

 • DNA breaks: We can repair it (CRISPR, base editing)

 We went to the moon with slide rules.
-We can fix cells with AI.
+We aim to fix cells with AI.

 Your body is a machine.
 Machines can be repaired.
 Aging is just harder engineering, not magic.